Decoding your basal body temperature: The key to understanding your fertility. BBT for natural family planning

 It is important to note that Daysy is not a pregnancy test.
 To be on the safe side, you should have your pregnancy confirmed by a standard pregnancy test or a visit to your doctor.

-What disruptive factors influence basal body temperature?
+What disruptive factors affect basal body temperature?

 Your basal body temperature can be affected by certain factors such as stress, illness and medication.